chigarow/Extract-Compressed-Files-Telegram-Bot/readme.md

 - **Interactive Chat-Based Authentication**: First-time login is handled through Telegram's "Saved Messages" chat, eliminating the need for terminal input.
 Perfect for background processes and non-interactive environments.
 See [INTERACTIVE_LOGIN.md](INTERACTIVE_LOGIN.md) for details.
 - **User Account Based Access**: Uses a user account (not a bot token) for authentication, controlled by specifying a target username in the configuration.
 - **Automatic Extraction**: Supports a wide range of compressed file formats, including zip, rar, 7z, tar, gz, bz2, and xz.
+Uses multiple extraction methods with intelligent fallback for maximum compatibility across different platforms.
 - **Torbox CDN Downloads**: Automatically detects and downloads files from Torbox CDN links sent in text messages.
 - **Direct Media Upload**: Send images/videos directly to the user account and they will be re-uploaded to the target user as media in the Media tab.
 - **Media Filtering**: Automatically filters and forwards only photo and video files (.png, .jpg, .jpeg, .bmp, .mp4, .mkv, .avi, .mov, .webm, and many others).